dburriss/dburriss.github.io/_posts/2017-12-08-an-argument-for-fsharp.md

 ## An argument for F#

 <img src="../img/posts/2017/fsharp512.png" alt="fsharp" class="img-rounded pull-left" width="280" style="margin-right: 1em;">
-So hopefully by this point I have convinced you (or you have convinced your boss) that multiple languages is good.
+So hopefully by this point I have convinced you (or you have convinced your boss) that having multiple languages is good.
 Not only that but choosing a functional first language makes good sense.
 My final step will be to convince you that F# should be that language.

 ### No cold turkey necessary